policies.gif (2057 bytes)

 Contact: heartdogrescue@gmail.com

-8 yr old male Malamute in Ontario
+4 yr old male in BC

 Contact: Ontario@malamuterescue.com

-2 yr old male malamute in Ontario
+3-4 yr old male Malamute in Ontario

 Contact: Anand@malamuterescue.com

-6 yr old male in Quebec
+3 yr old male malamute in Ontario

 Contact: zoe@pupwellness.com

-5-7 yr old male Malamute in Ontario
+~5 yr old male in Ontario

 Contact: Ontario@malamuterescue.com

-6 month old female Malamute puppy in Ontario
+9 yr old female Malamute in Ontario

 Contact: Anand@malamuterescue.com